DustCar/Unreal-Gaming-Programming-Notes/README.md

 TODO: add reference photo

 A 2D Blend Space is better than the Blend node because the Blend Space can include more than 2 animations, which could cover many different scenarios, with just one Blend Space, as compared to using multiple Blend nodes in multiple sequences.

+#### Blend Animations by Boolean
+In the Anim Graph, there is a node called `Blend Poses by Bool` which plays a certain animation/pose depending on the truth value passed in.
+Good for switching between animations with a simple condition, like "Is Dead?".

 ### Connecting Animations to Gameplay
 #### 2D Blend Space (Variable based)